-Date rape, also known as acquaintance rape, is sexual assault-the unlawful, possibly violent sexual behavior that includes unwanted touching of another person's vagina, penis or buttocks, or forced penetration of a genital or anal opening with an object.
+Date rape, also known as acquaintance rape, is sexual assault-the unlawful, possibly violent sexual behavior that includes unwanted toughing of another person's vagina, penis or buttocks, or forced penetration of a genital or anal opening with an object.

 Date rape is forced sex, even if the attacker knows the victim and even if the attacker and the victim have had sex before.
 The force can be verbal or physical.
 Some acquaintance rapists use emotional coercion as well as physical force.
-Forcing someone to have sex against their will, even if the attacker knows the person, is still rape and it is still a crime.
+Forcing someone to have sex against his/her will, even if the attacker knows the person, is still rape and it is still a crime.

-Victims can be any gender or sexual orientation.
+Victims can be male, female, gay, straight or bisexual.
 Regardless of poor communication, mixed signals or body language that contradicts the spoken word, forced sexual conduct or intercourse with a non- consenting acquaintance is date rape, and it is a crime.